ProjectAdam95/ReadMe-Generator101/ReadMe.md

   To deploy this application please follow the below instructions:

-- 1. Navigate to your terminal you can save the file to your computer where you will run the application to generate the readme_test.md
+- 1. Navigate to your terminal so you can save the file to your computer where you will run the application to generate the readme_test.md
-- 2. Clone the repository to your local machine using the following command: git clone 'reposiotry url'.
+- 2. Clone the repository to your local machine using the following command: git clone 'repository url'.
 (Applies if you are using Gitbash)
 - 3. Change your current directory to the project directory: cd ReadMe-Generator101
 - 4. Install required npm packages: npm install
 - 5. Run the application: